MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/asynchronous-service.md

 |27|Update Contract States|
 |31|Storage Limit Notification|

+For a complete list, see [OperationType Choices/Options](reference/entities/asyncoperation.md#operationtype-choicesoptions)

 ### Recurrence start times and patterns

 Recurring system jobs require information about when they should start and how often to recur.
-These values are stored in the `AsyncOperation` table, `RecurrenceStartTime` and `RecurrencePattern` columns.
+These values are stored in the `AsyncOperation` table `RecurrenceStartTime` and `RecurrencePattern` columns.

 Because you can't create `AsyncOperation` records directly with code, you'll just need to interpret these values if you query the data.
 You'll only set these properties indirectly by using messages that create new system jobs.
 The `BulkDelete` and `BulkDeleteDuplicates` messages both include parameters or properties in the corresponding Web API actions or SDK for .NET request classes.
 More information: <xref:Microsoft.Crm.Sdk.Messages.BulkDetectDuplicatesRequest> Class, [BulkDetectDuplicates Action](xref:Microsoft.Dynamics.CRM.BulkDetectDuplicates), <xref:Microsoft.Crm.Sdk.Messages.BulkDeleteRequest> Class, and [BulkDelete Action](xref:Microsoft.Dynamics.CRM.BulkDelete)